 - Or has not been in tax compliance for the five years prior to the date of expatriation.

 To make matters more complicated (we know the IRS loves to do this), regulations apply to both direct and indirect gifts or bequests.
-A direct gift or bequest is pretty straight forward; it is a gift or bequest directly from the person or their estate to you.
+A direct gift or bequest is pretty straightforward; it is a gift or bequest directly from the person or their estate to you.
 An indirect gift is a bit more convoluted.
 A good example of an indirect gift or bequest is one given through a trust.
-In this scenario you would need to know if the person who put the assets in trust was a covered expatriate.
+In this scenario, you would need to know if the person who put the assets in trust was a covered expatriate.

 If the person didn’t share this information with you, how can you find out?
 There is no list of covered expatriates.
 The person’s tax records are confidential and can’t be released to a third-party without the taxpayer’s permission, which will be nearly impossible if the taxpayer is deceased.

 In the above hypothetical scenario, pursuant to the proposed regulations, you would need to pay $60K estate tax on the inheritance you receive since you can’t determine whether or not Jeeves was a covered expatriate.
 How can this be avoided?
-The easiest way is for anyone who expatriates to carefully document their status and make arrangements that this information be conveyed to any U.S. recipients of gifts or bequests.
+The easiest way is for anyone who expatriates to carefully document their status and make arrangements that this information is conveyed to any U.S. recipients of gifts or bequests.

-Esquire Group has developed a Expatriate Package that contains relevant tax and other documents proving the expatriate’s status as covered or uncovered.
+Esquire Group has developed an Expatriate Package that contains relevant tax and other documents proving the expatriate’s status as covered or uncovered.
 If you are interested in putting an Expatriate Package together for your actual or potential U.S. heirs, contact our office and we will be happy to help you.